 Tennessee State University – Information Technology Policy

 This password policy will apply to the following systems: the TSU network, TSU wireless network, myTSU, Exchange e-mail, TSU website accounts, screen saver protection, SciQuest purchasing system, eLearn (D2L) system, and INB Banner, and any other computing or network resource used on the TSU campus.
-Users will be forced on some systems to reset passwords every 90-180 six months.
-As a general rule, users should reset their passwords at least every 90 day.
+Users will be forced on some systems to reset passwords every 90-180 days.
+As a general rule, users should reset their passwords at least every 90-180 days.

 This policy establishes the requirements for creating strong passwords, the protection and management of passwords, the frequency passwords are to be changed, and password privacy.